TBD54566975/open-source-programs/ROADMAP.md

 Milestone 1 is about contributor readiness.
 It will prioritize, in order: minimal APIs, documentation, tests, and early implementation code.
-In addition, we'll deliver an initial Developer site for visitors to:
+In addition, we'll surface our info in the temp TBD site for visitors to:

 * Get involved with contribution
 * Express interest in joining Block and TBD